25 DIY Box Turtle Habitat Ideas & Inspirations For Beginners

 21. Box Turtle Habitat With Moss, Fern, & Soil

 Add some character to the area with a hollow wood in a corner covered with sphagnum moss.
-Place a reservoir of water on the side and add luxuriant ferns for more flora.
+Place a shallow water dish on the side and add a few live ferns for ground cover.
 Use a UV lamp to create the best lighting conditions for the welfare of your turtle.

 22. Terrarium Style Box Turtle Habitat

-Use coconut matting as a cozy substrate to create a welcoming terrarium for your turtle.
+Use coconut matting as the substrate to build a simple terrarium for your turtle.
 To give the necessary rays, place a UV lamp right over the basking area.

 Use a digital thermometer to maintain appropriate temperatures.
 Include a water bowl for hydration, and tuck a cozy hiding space under the hollow log with damp sphagnum moss.